 Because of its dynamics, the platform enables more equitable participation from all participants, and will nudge participants that have not spoken much.
 When the system detects toxic behavior, or when a participant is reported, the automated moderator asks the group to validate this and takes action accordingly.
 The convener can monitor the conversation live, and record the session’s audio and interactions.

 The platform is under active development, and has recently been successfully deployed in Canada, Chile, Hong Kong, Japan, and at Stanford with 15 parallel groups each.
 We have supported deliberations with up to 1250 unique participants.
-So far, we have hosted over 1450 hours of group discussion with 7000 unique participants.
+We have facilitated about 800 room group sessions and created 8,000 rooms for the same.
+There are 10 rooms and 185 unique participants on average per session.
+So far, we have hosted over 11,500 hours of group discussion with close to 50,000 unique participants.

 This work is supported by the Stanford Institute for Human-Centered Artificial Intelligence through a seed grant, the Stanford Research Institute and previously by the David and Helen Gurley Brown Institute for Media Innovation through a Magic Grant and the National Science Foundation.